 Advantage II: The Lab-Grown diamonds are in line with the trend of sustainable development

-Natural diamond deposits are limited, and global diamond production has declined year by year since 2017.
-According to Bain Consulting’s Global Diamond Industry Report 2020, global rough diamond production will remain stable in the next decade and is conservatively expected to continue to decline at a rate of 1% to 2%.
+Natural diamond deposits are limited, and global diamond production has declined yearly since 2017.
+According to Bain Consulting’s Global Diamond Industry Report 2020, global rough diamond production will remain stable in the next decade and is conservatively expected to continue to decline from 1% to 2%.
 The probability of finding new mineral deposits is small, and the demand for diamond consumption is still increasing.
 The imbalance between supply and demand has brought opportunities for lab-grown diamonds.

 According to Bain Consulting-“Global Diamond Industry Research Report 2020-2021”, the global production of lab-made rough diamonds in 2020 is about 6-7 million carats.

-Overall, lab-grown diamonds are in line with the current society's sustainable development concept.
+Overall, lab-grown diamonds align with the current society's sustainable development concept.
 It is more in line with the younger consumers' pursuit of low-carbon and environmentally friendly lifestyles.

 The memorial diamonds we are talking about here are diamonds processed by the HPHT method.
-The carbon source is the ashes or hair of a lost beloved, provided by the client, making the diamond unique in the world.
+The carbon source is the ashes or hair of a lost beloved, provided by the client, making the diamond unique worldwide.
 The production process is divided into the following three main steps:

 Memorial diamonds are made from carbon elements extracted from the ashes or hair of people or pets.
 The carbon must be processed to very high purity to create jewelry-quality memorial diamonds from human and pet ashes or hair.
 In a laboratory environment, sterilized ashes or hair are loaded into a transparent, high-temperature induction furnace (temperature 5,400 degrees Celsius), and special instruments are used to extract the carbon.
 This step is vital for the manufacturing of memorial diamonds and directly determines the color of the finished memorial diamond.